Aeldrion/Iris/README.md

 ### Getting the hitbox of a block

 Block hitbox information is pulled from [ArticData](https://github.com/Articdive/ArticData).
 Blocks with the same set of block state properties and corresponding hitboxes are grouped together in block tags.
-Iris also accounts for the random horizontal offset on the hitbox of a few blocks, namely flowers, bamboo, and mangrove propagules.
+Iris also accounts for the random horizontal offset on the hitbox of a few blocks, namely flowers, bamboo, pointed dripstone, and mangrove propagules.